Review Process and Procedure for EPA Non-Faculty Employees

-6.5.2 If the Committee has provided its Report to the Chancellor at the time of the Employee’s decision to withdraw the request for review, then the Employee shall provide with written withdrawal to the Chancellor.
+6.5.2 If the Committee has provided its Report to the Chancellor at the time of the Employee's decision to withdraw the request for review, then the Employee shall provide the written withdrawal to the Chancellor.
 The Chancellor shall notify the Respondent(s) and the review process will be closed.

 7. Chancellor's Decision

-Upon receipt of the Committee’s Report of the Hearing, the Chancellor may accept or reject any or all findings and recommendations of the Committee, may remand the matter to the Committee for further consideration, or may seek clarifying information from the Committee (the “Chancellor’s Decision”).
-Unless the Chancellor deems it necessary in the best interest of the University to adjust the deadline, within twenty (20) working days of the Chancellor’s receipt of the Report, the Chancellor shall notify the Employee of the Chancellor’s Decision by a method of delivery that requires a signature for delivery, which includes, but is not limited certified or registered mail, return receipt requested Federal Express, or another commercial delivery service that obtains a signature.
-The Chancellor shall send copies of the Chancellor’s Decision to the Respondent(s) and members of the Committee.
+Upon receipt of the Committee's Report of the Hearing, the Chancellor may accept or reject any or all findings and recommendations of the Committee, may remand the matter to the Committee for further consideration, or may seek clarifying information from the Committee (the "Chancellor's Decision").
+Unless the Chancellor deems it necessary in the best interest of the University to adjust the deadline, within twenty (20) working days of the Chancellor's receipt of the Report, the Chancellor shall notify the Employee of the Chancellor's Decision by a method of delivery that requires a signature for delivery, which includes, but is not limited to the following: certified or registered mail, return receipt requested, Federal Express, or another commercial delivery service that obtains a signature.
+The Chancellor shall send copies of the Chancellor's Decision to the Respondent(s) and members of the Committee.

 8. Appeal of the Chancellor's Decision